The Gradcafe

 • Artificial intelligence (AI)

-Demand far outstrips supply here currently: A global shortage of 3.4 million cybersecurity workers means 43% of organizations are struggling to find and hire the right talent.
+Cybersecurity continues to be one of the most resilient and undersupplied areas in tech.
+A global shortage of 3.4 million cybersecurity workersย means 43% of organizations are struggling to find and hire the right talent.
 The U.S. Bureau of Labor Statistics (BLS) says that the number of information security analysts is projected to grow 35%, Between 2021 and 2031, making it the eighth-fastest-growing occupation in the country.

 1. Cloud computing